CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/delivery/2019-02-07-waterhole.md

 ## Detections

-* Collect user-agents and alert on oold versions of flash and IE
+* Collect user-agents and alert on old versions of flash and IE

 ## Toolkit